Knighton Gorges Manor: History

 Thomas left a son John, who only lived to be fifteen, and left his brother Theobald, a boy of ten, as heir in 1413.
 Sir Theobald Gorges was in possession of the manor in 1462, and probably died without issue, as the manor passed to the heirs of Thomas Russell, greatgrandson of Theobald Russell and Eleanor de Gorges by their eldest son Ralph Russell of Yaverland.
 Thomas Russell's heir was his cousin John Haket, son of his aunt Alice.
 John Haket's daughter and heir Joan married John Gilbert, and the manor passed with Wolverton in Brading in the Gilbert family until 1563, when George Gilbert sold it to Anthony Dillington.
 Anthony's son Sir Robert died in 1604, leaving it to his nephew Robert.
 Sir Tristram Dillington, great-grandson of the last-named Robert, was the last of the direct line.

 Dying without issue in 1721, Tristram left his sisters Mary and Hannah as heirs.
 Hannah died intestate.
 Mary died unmarried, leaving the estate in common between her nephew Maurice Bocland and her niece Jane wife of John Eyre.
-General Maurice Bocland was in possession of the manor in 1750 and died in 1765, when it descended to his nephew George Maurice Bissett, who held the manor at the beginning of the 19th century.
+General Maurice Bocland was in possession of the manor in 1750 and died in 1765, when it descended to his nephew Maurice George Bisset, who held the manor at the beginning of the 19th century.

-In 1820, the house was burnt and demolished by Bisset, and has not been rebuilt.
+In 1820, the house was burnt and demolished, and has not been rebuilt.

+A commonly-told story is that Bisset himself demolished his house out of spite because his daughter was marrying a clergyman, against his wishes, and he therefore prevented her from ever owning the manor.
+However, in his will, dated 1818, he provides generously for his two daughters and makes no mention of any intention to disinherit either.

 George Young was in possession of the remaining estate in 1878, and the land as of 1912 was held by Mr. Edward Carter, who acquired it under the will of his father, also named Edward.